August 4

 By Gabriela

 To keep our blood glucose within a target range, it should not be too high or too low.
-In case we have diabetes or someone we know, it is important that we understand what hypoglycemia is.
+In case we have diabetes or someone we know, we must understand what hypoglycemia is.

 Our doctor will tell us what level is too low for us.
 This condition can also be called insulin shock or an insulin reaction.